De-v-ka/Cognify_ML_project/README.md

 # Cognify_ML_project
 # Restaurant Data Analysis Project

-This project aims to analyze restaurant data and perform various tasks including predicting restaurant ratings, creating a restaurant recommendation system, and conducting a geographical analysis of restaurants.
+This project aims to analyze restaurant data and perform various tasks including predicting restaurant ratings, creating a restaurant recommendation system, and conducting a geographical analysis of restaurants.This was completed as a part of cognify internship 2024

 ## Task 1: Predict Restaurant Ratings